blbadger/blbadger.github.io/smaller-lms-2.md

 We can draw a coule of noteworthy of observations from this experiments.
 Firstly these results suggest that it would require a dataset of truly gargantuam proportions for the small transformer to match the e5 Mistral Instruct model's large-sample performance: assuming logarithmic growth in accuracy per sample which we can approximate linearly using the above values, we would require a dataset of size $s=400000 *2^\frac{68.8-50.4}{51.1-50.4}\approx 2^26.3 > 26 * 10^12$ which is clearly an infeasibly large dataset as each sample in this dataset is a pair of sequences.
 Secondly, The addition of more data is more beneficial to the masked mixer than transformer, with the former model increasing its 8192-size retrieval accuracy by a factor of 4.7x relative to the increase in the transformer upon dataset doubling.

+With this data, we can begin to answer the question of just how much more effective masked mixers are for retrieval compared to transformers.
+From the compute quantity estimation for e5 Mistral versus our masked mixer for this specific task, it could be claimed that the masked mixer 50,000x more compute efficient.
+From the dataset scaling results above, it could be claimed that the masked mixer is on the order of a trillion times more efficient with respect to the amount of data required for high large-context accuracy.
+These values are both very imprecise by nature but do give some appreciation for just how effective masked mixers are for retrieval compared to transformers.

 ### Autoencoders may also be used for effective retrieval

 Below are the results of the mixer and transformer autoencoder applied to the retrieval datset of size $s=400k$.